mukundan316-cell/UseCaseFramework/README.md

 - `attached_assets/` - User-uploaded assets and images

 ## Documentation
-All technical details and user preferences are maintained in `replit.md`.
+All technical details and user preferences are maintained in `replit.md`.# RSAInsurancePortal